sathvikb007/Wine_dataset_ANN_scratch/README.md

 # Classification of Wine

-The project attmepts to classify wine into either red or white whine by implementing a simple artificial neural network(ANN) from scratch.
+The project attmepts to classify wine into either red or white wine by implementing a simple artificial neural network(ANN) from scratch.

 The dataset is taken from the wine datset on Kaggle.
 The link is given below: